-Until now, You have been building aspects of energy and land systems into the model.
+Until now, you have been building aspects of energy and land systems into the model.
 In this hands-on exercise, you will create commodities and technologies to represent the water system in the CLEWs model.
 Before representing the water system, we will have a short overview of some new parameters that facilitate the implementation of capacity and activity constraints.
 Following that, you will use these parameters in the first activity to implement some constraints on some land cover types.
-The following table presents four capacity and activity related parameters and their functionality.
+The following table presents four capacity- and activity-related parameters and their functionality.

 Parameter Limit on?
-Description TotalAnnualMinCapacity Capacity Total annual capacity must be higher than this value TotalAnnualMinCapacityInvestment Capacity New annual capacity must be higher than this value TotalAnnualMaxCapacity Capacity Total annual capacity cannot exceed this value TotalAnnualMaxCapacityInvestment Capacity New annual capacity cannot exceed this value TotalTechnologyAnnualActivityLowerLimit Activity Annual activity must be higher than this value TotalTechnologyAnnualActivityUpperLimit Activity Annual activity cannot exceed this value TechnologyActivityByModeLowerLimit Activity Annual activity in a specific mode must be higher than this value TechnologyActivityByModeUpperLimit Activity Annual activity in a specific mode cannot exceed this value TotalTechnologyModelPeriodActivityLowerLimit Activity Total activity over the entire model period must be higher than this value TotalTechnologyModelPeriodActivityUpperLimit Activity Total activity over the entire model period cannot exceed this value
+Description TotalAnnualMinCapacity Capacity Total annual capacity must be higher than this Total in dalimin capabity Supusity value Total Annual Min Capacity Investment Capacity New annual capacity must be higher than this , , value TotalAnnualMaxCapacity Capacity Total annual capacity cannot exceed this value TotalAnnualMaxCapacityInvestment Capacity New annual capacity cannot exceed this value TotalTechnologyAnnualActivityLowerLimit Activity Annual activity must be higher than this value TotalTechnologyAnnualActivityUpperLimit Activity Annual activity cannot exceed this value TechnologyActivityByModeLowerLimit Activity Annual activity in a specific mode must be higher Toolinology/ ott vity by Mode Lewer Limit Hotivity than this value TechnologyActivityByModeUpperLimit Activity Annual activity in a specific mode cannot exceed 7.0 this value TotalTechnologyModelPeriodActivityLowerLimit Activity Total activity over the entire model period must 7.01.7.1 be higher than this value TotalTechnologyModelPeriodActivityUpperLimit Activity Total activity over the entire model period cannot Total Total Miles , our way exceed this value

 It must be taken into consideration that the parameters described above have different indices.
 Some may be defined for each mode of operation, whereas some may have to be defined for the technology as a whole.
 The table below gives the indices of the respective parameters.
 An understanding of the indices will also help in data-entry routines.
-They help in choosing the suitable drop-downs on Momani to enter the data.
-It is also important to note that each of these parameters has a default value in OSeMOSYS.
-Therefore, if the parameters are not specified explicitly, the default value is assumed.
+It is also important to note that each of these parameters has a 'default value' in OSeMOSYS.
+This means that, if the parameters are not specified explicitly, the default value is assumed.
 The table below also details the default value of the parameters.

-Parameter Indices Default Value TotalAnnualMinCapacity Region,Technology, Year 0 TotalAnnualMinCapacityInvestment Region,Technology, Year 0 TotalAnnualMaxCapacity Region,Technology, Year 9999999 TotalAnnualMaxCapacityInvestment Region,Technology, Year 9999999 TotalTechnologyAnnualActivityLowerLimit Region,Technology, Year 0 TotalTechnologyAnnualActivityUpperLimit Region,Technology, Year 9999999 TechnologyActivityByModeLowerLimit Region,Technology, Mode of Operation, Year 0 TechnologyActivityByModeUpperLimit Region,Technology, Mode of Operation, Year 9999999 TotalTechnologyModelPeriodActivityLowerLimit Region,Technology 0 TotalTechnologyModelPeriodActivityUpperLimit Region,Technology 99999999
+Parameter Indices Default Value TotalAnnualMinCapacity Region,Technology, Year 0 TotalAnnualMinCapacityInvestment Region,Technology, Year 0 TotalAnnualMaxCapacity Region,Technology, Year 9999999 TotalAnnualMaxCapacityInvestment Region,Technology, Year 9999999 TotalTechnologyAnnualActivityLowerLimit Region,Technology, Year 0 TotalTechnologyAnnualActivityUpperLimit Region,Technology, Year 9999999 TechnologyActivityByModeLowerLimit Region,Technology, Mode of Operation, Year 0 TechnologyActivityByModeUpperLimit Region,Technology, Mode of Operation, Year 9999999 TotalTechnologyModelPeriodActivityLowerLimit Region,Technology 0 TotalTechnologyModelPeriodActivityUpperLimit Region,Technology 9999999